-- The National Committeeman, the National Committeewoman, the Finance Chairman, the Treasurer, the Assistant Treasurer(s), if any, the Chaplain, the General Counsel, the Assistant General Counsel(s), if any, the Parliamentarian, the Assistant Parliamentarian, if any, the Sergeant at Arms, and the Secretary, if not an SREC member, shall, by virtue of their offices, automatically be accorded ex-officio membership on the SREC as long as each shall hold such office, entitling them to attend all meetings of the SREC, including executive sessions, and to speak at all such meetings, but not to make motions or to vote.
+- The National Committeeman, the National Committeewoman, the Finance Chairman, the Treasurer, the Assistant Treasurer(s), if any, the Chaplain, the General Counsel, the Assistant General Counsel(s), if any, the Parliamentarian, the Assistant Parliamentarian, if any, the Sergeant at Arms, and the Secretary, if not an SREC member, are honorary members as long as each shall hold such office.

-- Recognizing the substantial contributions to Party development and growth by autonomous Republican auxiliaries, and desirous of promoting harmonious interaction between these groups and the Party, the SREC extends ex-officio membership, without a vote, to a representative from each auxiliary, to be selected by each respective group, contingent upon meeting the criteria outlined in Article VII, Section 8(E)(2)(b).
-This ex-officio status grants the privilege of attending all SREC meetings, of speaking at such meetings, and of submitting prior to each SREC meeting a written activity report to be included in each member’s briefing document in lieu of an oral presentation of the organization’s activities, but not to make motions, vote, or attend executive sessions of the SREC or of the SREC committee meetings.
+- Recognizing the substantial contributions to Party development and growth by autonomous Republican auxiliaries, and desirous of promoting harmonious interaction between these groups and the Party, the SREC extends honorary membership, without the right to attend executive session, to a representative from each auxiliary, to be selected by each respective group, contingent upon meeting the criteria outlined in Article VII, Section 8(E)(2)(b).

 ARTICLE IV – ELECTED OFFICERS OF THE SREC